John Grant (British politician): SDP

 Although Grant was not one of the 14 MPs who initially joined the SDP, he was growing increasingly uncomfortable with the Labour Party.
 In addition, he was harried in his Constituency Labour Party in Islington which was embroiled in fighting between Labour left and right wings in the local party.
-After great hesitation, due to his loyalty to his union, the Electrical, Electronic, Telecommunications and Plumbing Union, Grant finally left the Labour Party in late 1981.
+After great hesitation, due to his loyalty to his union, the Electrical, Electronic, Telecommunications and Plumbing Union (EETPU), Grant finally left the Labour Party in late 1981.

 Grant joined the SDP to immediately become embroiled in internal party conflict over the Tebbit Bill.
 Although a majority of SDP MPs thought that the party should vote in favor of the second reading of the Tebbit Bill to emphasize the party's distance from Labour and the Trades Union Congress and then offer its own amendments.
 Grant, along with several other newcomers to the SDP, objected to the bill which he thought would damage industrial relations and would diminish the party's appeal to trade unionists.
 Grant rebelled against the party whip and led four other MPs into the 'no' Lobby.
 Although this had no lasting impact on Grant's standing in or relations with other members of the party, it did hurt public perceptions of the SDP's unity.

 After boundary changes in which Islington's three constituencies were combined into two a further internal party dispute occurred, as all three Islington MPs had moved from Labour to the SDP.
 Grant's Islington Central seat was abolished and he sought the nomination for the revised Islington North seat, being selected over sitting MP Michael O'Halloran.
-However O'Halloran left the SDP and, after a failed attempt to rejoin Labour, stood against Grant as an Independent Labour.
+However, O'Halloran left the SDP and, after a failed attempt to rejoin Labour, stood against Grant as an Independent Labour.
 This greatly divided Grant's potential vote and prevented him from offering himself as a viable tactical option to Conservative voters who wished to keep the left-wing Labour candidate, Jeremy Corbyn, out of Parliament.
 Grant finished third with 8,268 votes, 1,000 votes behind the Conservative candidate and 6,500 votes behind Corbyn.

 After Parliament

-After losing his seat, Grant became the head of communications for the Electrical, Electronic, Telecommunications and Plumbing Union.
-He contested the safe Conservative seat of Carshalton and Wallington for the SDP in 1987 where he finished second.
-During the merger negotiations between the SDP and the Liberals, Grant served on the SDP's negotiating team before he resigned in frustration with the Liberals whom he regarded as "not ready to move from the politics of protest towards power."
+After losing his seat, Grant became the head of communications for the EETPU.
+He contested the safe Conservative seat of Carshalton and Wallington for the SDP in 1987, where he finished second.
+During the merger negotiations between the SDP and the Liberal Party, Grant served on the SDP's negotiating team, but resigned in frustration with the Liberals whom he regarded as "not ready to move from the politics of protest towards power".